 Description of Progress or Success: Once Society receives commence operations, we plan to hosts a career fair in Fitchburg, which will be advertised in the Sentinel & Enterprise.
-Once we begin to hire, our goal will be to ensure our staff is compromised of at least 10% of staff who sessions being held every quarter.
-Training sessions will provide a total of 12 hours of instruction.
-Each session will be able to accommodate no fewer than five women or minorities.
-The enrollment process will request that participants self-identify as being from one of the above-listed groups and an attestation as to the accuracy of those claims in order to evidence and capture data about program participants and the number of participants from the above-listed groups.
-Society may offer in-person or online instruction for its sessions, as circumstances dictate.
+Once we begin to hire, our goal will be to ensure our staff is compromised of at least 10% of staff who are past or present residents of Fitchburg.